The Possibility Shop

 An important challenge is maintaining supplies.
 Clients living outside often lose their belongings.
 The need for funding to purchase supplies is ever present.

 Clients often have difficulty in maintaining contact.
 This can result in incomplete warm handoffs or service applications.
-A very small minority of consumers exhibit behaviors that prevent The Shop from supporting them or allowing them access.
+A very small number of consumers exhibit behaviors that prevent the Shop from supporting them or allowing them access.

 Replication